Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 As the site owner my goal is to consolidate all the past and present information about the hall into one place and provide users with this information in as simple a format as possible.
 To achieve this, I aim to:

-- Give information of the history of the hall
+- Give information of the history of the hall.
-- Provide details of the present-day situation
+- Provide details of the present-day situation.
-- Show pictures of what the hall used to look like
+- Show pictures of what the hall used to look like.
-- Give the halls location and visitor centre opening times
+- Give the halls location and visitor centre opening times.

 The target audience for the website is:

-- Local people wanting to know more about the history of the area
+- Local people wanting to know more about the history of the area.
-- Visitors to the area looking for places to visit
+- Visitors to the area looking for places to visit.

 ### Scope

 The website requirements and key functionality will include:

-- Users should be able to see a clear timeline of the history of the hall
+- Users should be able to see a clear timeline of the history of the hall.
-- Users should be informed concisely what is now at the site of where the hall used to be
+- Users should be informed concisely what is now at the site of where the hall used to be.
-- Image carousel of what the hall used to look like
+- Image carousel of what the hall used to look like.
-- Embedded map of the location of the site
+- Embedded map of the location of the site.
-- Users should be given the opening times of the visitor centre
+- Users should be given the opening times of the visitor centre.
-- The approach should be within my current capabilities
+- The approach should be within my current capabilities.
-- Website should provide users with a clean and easy UX
+- Website should provide users with a clean and easy UX.
-- Users shouldn’t be overwhelmed with too much information
+- Users shouldn’t be overwhelmed with too much information.
-- A contact me page
+- A contact me page.

 ### Structure